WELCOME TO

 garden visitors always make their way to it in bloom.
 Its positive

-attributes draw attention for several reasons: The color is absolutely
+attributes draw attention for several reasons: The color is absolutely clean and bright.
+The base is a pure

-clean and bright.
-The base is a pure cranberry red upon which is set a
+cranberry red upon which is set a dominant, notched, feathered watermark.

-dominant, notched, feathered watermark.
-This, in turn, yields to a clean
+This, in turn, yields to a clean chartreuse inner throat and deep green

-recurve effortlessly to display a narrow, gold wire edge.
+narrow, gold wire edge.

 With so many